ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-observe-ballerina-code.md

 The elastic stack comprises of the following components.

 1. Beats - Multiple agents that ship data to Logstash or Elasticsearch.
 In our context, Filebeat will ship the Ballerina logs to Logstash.
 Filebeat should be a container running on the same host as the Ballerina service.
 This is so that the log file (ballerina.log) can be mounted to the Filebeat container.
-2. Logstash - Used to process and structure the log files received from Filebeat and send Elasticsearch.
+2. Logstash - Used to process and structure the log files received from Filebeat and send to Elasticsearch.
 3. Elasticsearch - Storage and indexing of the logs received by Logstash.
 4. Kibana - Visualizes the data stored in Elasticsearch

-Elasticsearch and Kibana are provided as cloud services from https://www.elastic.co/cloud with a trial period.
+Elasticsearch and Kibana are provided as [Cloud Services](https://www.elastic.co/cloud) Alternatively, docker containers can be used to set up Elasticsearch and Kibana as well.
-We only have to set up Logstash and Filebeat containers on-premise if you are going ahead with cloud services.
-If you are not opting for the cloud service, you can use Docker containers for all the tools.

 **Step 1:** Download the docker images using the following commands.